AmritPatel/portfolio/content/posts/2021-03-15-langtang/index.en.md

 ## Day 4: _Kyanjin_ to _Syafrubesi_ via _Sherpagaun_

 {{< image-resize langtang-70.jpg "1024x" >}}

+"Mani" is the shortened form of the mantra: Auṃ maṇi padme hūṃ.
+The "mani-wall" is a collection of stones or one large rock face inscribed with the mantra.
+Source: Bista, Dor Bahadur. _People of Nepal_.
+Kathmandu: Ratna Pustak Bhandar, 2019.

 {{< image-resize langtang-72.jpg "1024x" >}}

-Auṃ maṇi padme hūṃ.
-"Thus the six syllables, om mani padme hum, mean that in dependence on the practice of a path which is an indivisible union of method and wisdom, you can transform your impure body, speech, and mind into the pure exalted body, speech, and mind of a Buddha[...]" —H.H.
+"Thus the six syllables, auṃ maṇi padme hūṃ, mean that in dependence on the practice of a path which is an indivisible union of method and wisdom, you can transform your impure body, speech, and mind into the pure exalted body, speech, and mind of a Buddha[...]" —H.H.
 Tenzin Gyatso, 14th Dalai Lama.
 [Source](https://en.wikipedia.org/wiki/Om_mani_padme_hum).

 {{< image-resize langtang-73.jpg "1024x" >}}